NarrativeScience-old/pynocular/README.md

     await Org.create_list(org_list)

 ```
-This function will batch insert all of those records into your database table
+This function will insert all records into your database table in one batch.

 If you have a use case that requires deleting a bunch of records based on some field value, you can use `delete_records` to accomplish